flatcar/Flatcar/README.md

 Flatcar is a community-driven project, with community members participating through the following forums:

 * Contributors.
-* Commiter.
-* Maintainer.
+* Maintainers.

+Every participant of the open source project - bug reporter, feature requester, code contributor - is considered a contributor.

+Maintainers have commit access to one or more repositories and help govern the project, driving it forward and maintaining its scope and vision.
-Please find more details on each of the roles in our [governance doc](governance.md)
+Please find more details in our [governance doc](governance.md).

 ## Repositories